psycopg/psycopg/docs/basic/adapt.rst

 .. _CREATE TYPE AS ENUM: https://www.postgresql.org/docs/current/static/datatype-enum.html

-In order to set up a bidirectional enum mapping, you should get information about the PostgreSQL enum using the `~types.enum.EnumInfo` class and to register it using `~types.enum.register_enum()`.
+In order to set up a bidirectional enum mapping, you should get information about the PostgreSQL enum using the `~types.enum.EnumInfo` class and register it using `~types.enum.register_enum()`.
 The behaviour of unregistered and registered enums is different.